 Sight words fixation for every class depending upon their age and ability

-We even made few flexes in our school for display.
+We even made a few flexes in our school for display.
 One of the displays was a list of 300 regular-usage verbs.
-Every day, students from 5th to 8th grade learn the verbs, and have started using them in their everyday English which makes me very happy.
+Every day, students from 5th to 8th grade learn the verbs and have started using them in their everyday English which makes me very happy.

 B. Nagamanimala School Principal, TSWRS (G) Veldanda, Telangana